This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Symantec's value that present opportunities for upside or downside to the current Trefis price estimate for Symantec:

 - Symantec's Share in Consumer Security Software: Symantec's Consumer Security segment includes various products focused on making it simple for customers to be productive and protected at home and at work.
 The segment includes consumer security suites such as solutions from its flagship Norton brand, endpoint security and management solutions, encryption, and mobile offerings.
 Norton solutions account for a majority of revenues for this division.
-We currently forecast Symantec's Share for Consumer Security products to decline from around 15% in 2013 to around 12% by the end of Trefis forecast period.
+We currently forecast Symantec's Share for Consumer Security products to decline from around 10.6% in 2014 to around 8% by the end of the Trefis forecast period.
 Norton antivirus software is known to be resource intensive and this continues to frustrate consumers.
 Additionally, free antivirus software like AVG and Microsoft Security Essentials provide adequate protection and Symantec is losing market share to them.
-If the decline in market share accelerates and reaches 9% by the end of Trefis forecast period, there could be a downside of more than 10% to our Trefis price estimate.
+If the decline in market share accelerates and reaches 5% by the end of the Trefis forecast period, there could be an approximate 15% downside in our valuation for the company.

 - Symantec's Share in Enterprise Security Software: Symantec's Enterprise Security segment includes product offerings that can securely conduct business.
 The segment includes enterprise security products such as Secure Socket Layer (SSL) Certificates, authentication, mail and web security, data center security, data loss prevention, and information security service offerings.
-We currently forecast Symantec's Share for Enterprise Security products to increase gradually from around 6.6% in 2013 to around 7.2% by the end of Trefis forecast period.
+We currently forecast Symantec's Share in Enterprise Security products to increase marginally, from around 9.2% in 2014 to around 10% by the end of the Trefis forecast period.
 Much of the market share gain is expected to result from security and business continuity offerings for deployments in data centers.
-There can be a marginal upside to our Trefis price estimate if Symantec can expand its market share aggressively to 9% by 2020.
+Our valuation will increase by approximately 15% if Symantec manages to expand its market share aggressively to 15% by 2021.

-- Global Security Software Market: We currently forecast the global security software market to increase from around $19.9 billion in 2013 to around $23.6 billion by the end of the Trefis forecast period.
+- Global Security Software Market: We currently forecast the global security software market to increase from $20.5 billion in 2014 to around $24 billion by the end of the Trefis forecast period.
 The global security software market expanded at an annualized pace of approximately 8% between 2008-2012.
 However, growth slumped to 5% in 2013 due to increased commoditization of consumer endpoint security solutions, which has driven down average pricing.
-We expect the global market for security software to expand to $24 billion by the end of our review period.
-There could be an upside of 11% to the Trefis price estimate if the overall market grows at a faster pace to reach $28 billion by 2020.
+There could be a 10% valuation if the overall market grows at a faster pace to reach $30 billion by 2021.

-- Global Storage Software market: We currently forecast the global storage software market to increase from around $15.7 billion in 2012 to around $21 billion by the end of Trefis forecast period.
+- Global Storage Software market: We currently forecast the global storage software market to increase from around $16.5 billion in 2014 to around $22 billion by the end of the Trefis forecast period.
 Primary market drivers include product offerings such as file analysis, data backup and recovery, and archiving software.
-There could be an 8% upside to our Trefis price estimate if the growth in overall market accelerates to reach $26 billion by the end of Trefis forecast period.
+There could be a 15% upside to our price estimate if the growth in overall market accelerates and reaches $30 billion by the end of Trefis forecast period.

 Symantec makes money by selling three types of software: